jdo57/CS-4780-Competition/README.md

 Below are the instructions and the rules provided for the competition:

-**CS4780 Spring 2024 Kaggle Competition - Hearts**

-**Task**

-You are given a train / validation / test split of the patient data.
-Your task is to predict the "label", i.e. whether the patient—based on the provided markers—has heart disease.

-**Dataset (basic)**

-Each dataset (train, validation, test) is formatted as a .csv file where each row is a separate patient and each column represents some feature.

-Train and validation sets contain their corresponding target labels as values corresponding to the column label.

-**Evaluation**

-Note that there is a public leaderboard and a private leaderboard.
-When you submit predictions on the provided test data, about half of the test data will be evaluated to create a public leaderboard score (which everyone can see).
-The other half will be evaluated for the private leaderboard score (which only the staff can see).
-The final placings will be based on the private leaderboard score.

-The scores will be computed as the % of correct classifications on the submitted predictions.

-For full credit your score on the private test cases should be > 92 %.

-**Submission File**

-You should submit a file submission.csv in the following format:

-id,label
-7,1

-53,0

-9,0

-...

 Thank you to both professors for this project!
-I hope to work more on machine learning projects within the future!
+I hope to work on more machine learning projects within the future!